-A digital signature, by contrast, appends a cryptographic "key" to the document that can be used to verify the identity of the signer (authentication), ensure that no changes have been made to the document since signing (integrity), and ensuring that the signer cannot deny having signed the document (non-repudiation).
+The approval sheet with a digital signature shall be included in the PDF file.
+This digital signature (not a digital scan of an ink signature) must append a cryptographic "key" to the document that can be used to verify the identity of the signer (authentication), ensure that no changes have been made to the document since signing (integrity), and ensuring that the signer cannot deny having signed the document (non-repudiation).
 Until such time as an organization-wide digital signature solution is implemented, the nature of self-signed digital signatures will limit authentication and non-repudiation capabilities of the system.
 The mechanism of applying the digital signature may include a digitized version of a person's signature, or it may not.